SamValman/SamValman.github.io/_pages/about.md

   - /about.html
 ---

-I'm part of the second year EPSRC fundended Geospatial Systems PhD cohort based at the University of Nottingham and twinned with Newcastle University.
-My focus is on satellite remote sensing of freshwater systems especially in regards to thermal infrared sensors on the Landsat and ASTER (Terra) missions.
+I'm part of the second EPSRC fundended Geospatial Systems PhD cohort based at the University of Nottingham and twinned with Newcastle University.
+My focus is on satellite remote sensing of freshwater river systems especially in regards to thermal infrared sensors on the Landsat and ASTER (Terra) missions.

 I graduated from the University of Nottingham with a BSc (Hons) in Geography in 2018 and gained a Distinction in a MSc (By Research) in 2019, also from the University of Nottingham.
 In both of these my focus was on Hydrogeomorphology of riverine systems.
 I have concurrently been a research asssistant working on visualising and testing channel change models, Blue-Green infastructure, and Stage Zero Floodplain reconnection.